-It is important to note that social meanings are responsive to our embodied engagement with the world, i.e., with objective reality.
-As Sewell notes, "The world is recalcitrant to our predications of meaning" (Sewell 2005, 51; also Kukla and Lance 2014).
+It is important to note that social meanings are responsive to our embodied engagement with the world, that is, with objective reality.
+As Sewell [2005: 51] notes, 'The world is recalcitrant to our predications of meaning' (see also Kukla and Lance [2014]).
 For example, interpreting bunnies as pets may be apt, but wolves, not so much.
 As a result, the looping of social meanings and resources can function as a source of correction.
-But because we also shape the world to "fit" social meanings, the "correction" may not always be what we need to reimagine and reshape the world to be more just.
-For example, a disabled child may not learn to read in school and so face reduced employment options and need government support.
-But the conclusion should not be that such children are uneducable and a drain on society.
-Too often the social meaning of disability is disabling.
-In such cases, the world may appear to confirm our beliefs and the aptness of our schemas, but instead, the world requires correction.
+But because we also shape the world to 'fit' social meanings, the